de4a-eu/de4a-ssi-authority-agent-base/README.md

 # de4a-ssi-authority-agent-base
-Code base of the SSI Authority Agent for VC pattern.
+Code base of the SSI Authority Agent for VC pattern (iteration 2).